-Usually, homes that are newer are evaluated at a higher value.
-Newer critical parts of the home, such as plumbing, electrical, roof, and appliances, are newer and therefore less likely to break can lead to savings for the buyer.
-In many cases, a kitchen or bathroom remodel can offer a return of 100 percent or more on your investment, and that number could be even higher depending on the finishes you choose, the amount of labor you're willing to do yourself, and the amount of improvement these changes offer compared to the current state of your home.
-The name of the road on which the property is located can increase the value of the home by 73 percent.
+When it comes to property, there are a number of factors that can influence its value.
+Newer homes are typically evaluated at a higher value due to their newer plumbing, electrical, roof, and appliances.
+A kitchen or bathroom remodel can offer a return of 100 percent or more on your investment, depending on the finishes chosen and the amount of improvement they offer.
+The name of the road on which the property is located can also increase its value by 73 percent.

-For example, did you let your then 11-year-old daughter paint her bedroom hot pink 16 years ago?
-If so, it's a good place to start.
-If you need to borrow a small amount of cash for your home improvement plans, you may be able to skip the loan and opt for a 0% APR credit card instead.
-Many cards don't have interest payments on balances for up to 18 months, which can be ideal if you have a smaller scale project in mind.
-A credit card can also work well if you can pay your contractor with it.
+If you need to borrow a small amount of cash for your home improvement plans, you may be able to skip the loan and opt for a 0% APR credit card instead - many cards don't have interest payments on balances for up to 18 months.